 First published in the Natural Parent Magazine, available in shops in New Zealand or Australia but can be ordered from anywhere in the world.

-The big challenge and the big success lies in the adult's ability to manage and care for their own feelings and stress levels at such times.
+The big challenge and the big success lies in the adult’s ability to manage and care for their own feelings and stress levels at such times.
+Many of our followers have successfully learned to better manage their tendency to become reactive towards their child by working through the units in our Overcoming Overwhelm and our Mindful Parenting eCourses.
 In becoming more aware of their urge to be defensive and argue for instance, they can instead choose to respond with genuine heartfelt empathy, even if setting clear limits.
 Children, like us adults, resist guidance during emotional challenges until they feel understood.
-They don't care what we know, think or feel until they know we care about what they think and feel.
+They don’t care what we know, think or feel until they know we care about what they think and feel.
 Our child needs us to be their anchor, their rock of strength.
 They need us to not lose the plot when they lose theirs.
 They need for our love and care for them to be stronger than our urge to be reactive towards them.
 And when we do get reactive and lose it (being human!), they need for the connection to be repaired.
 This gives them the modelling they need to slowly develop a positive healthy relationship with their own emotions.
-Having a positive, constructive relationship with their own emotions will support your child throughout life's challenges.
+Having a positive, constructive relationship with their own emotions will support your child throughout life’s challenges.

 Traditionally, acting out behaviour in child and parent has been viewed as something to be controlled, without care or consideration of the underlying hurt feelings and unmet needs.
 Yet, for a response to be truly constructive, it needs to be influenced by empathy for oneself and one’s child.